 The Unit 3 EPR at Finland’s Olkiluoto nuclear power plant has reached its full capacity of approximately 1,600 MWe for the first time, plant owner and operator Teollisuuden Voima Oyj has announced.
 Olkiluoto-3 is now the most powerful reactor in Europe and the third most powerful globally, according to TVO.
 (Currently, the world champions in that department are China’s 1,660-MWe Taishan-1 and -2, also EPRs.)

 May 8–12, 2022

 Cleveland, OH|The Westin Cleveland Downtown

-File is very large and may take a few moments to download.
+The tour photos file is very large and may take a few moments to download.

 General ChairBryan K. SmithDirector of Facilities, Test, and ManufacturingGlenn Research Center

 MONDAY, MAY 9, 2022 | 8:30–9:00AMINTRODUCTION & WELCOME